kettil/mongoose-management/README.md

 ## Tests

-There are three types of tests:
+There are two types of tests:

 - **Unit Tests**